Bonan ZHAO / 赵博囡

 I am a postdoctoral researcher working with Tom Griffiths and Natalia Velez at Princeton University.
 I am broadly interested in the cognitive mechanisms that drive conceptual discoveries, and in particular how individual cognitive constraints shape innovations and diverse understandings.

 I completed my PhD at the University of Edinburgh advised by Neil Bramley and Chris Lucas.
-Previously I worked in data science at Screen 6 (Amsterdam startup).
+Previously I worked in data science at an adtech start-up.
 I received my MSc in Logic at the ILLC from University of Amsterdam, and B.A. in philosophy from Tsinghua University in Beijing, China.

 Feel free to contact me at bnz@princeton.edu.